Mo-Ali98/Weather-Web-App/README.md

 - The CSS pre-processor in use is Less.
 You don't have to worry about the syntax and just write in normal CSS as there are helper modules to assist you (located in `style/helpers`).

-- There are many weather APIs out there; this boilerplate uses OpenWeatherMap.
+- There are many weather APIs out there; this uses OpenWeatherMap.
 	Sign up, is free and you can find out more about it here : https://openweathermap.org/api  👌